davidblackuk/davidblackuk.github.io/_posts/2024-08-23-MultiTex-for-the-Atari-ST-Floppy-Images.md

 tags: [ 16bit,  Atari, ST, retro]
 location: London, England
 excerpt: "In a recent youtube video I put out a call for help, to locate a copy of the manual for the Atari ST app, NeoDesc CLI."
-description: The installation floppies from my video "Latex then and now.
+description: "The installation floppies from my video Latex then and now.
 How LaTeX worked in 1992 and now"
 comments: true
 share: true
 thumbnail: "latest.png"